 Fat Transfer: A Possible Alternative to Breast Implants

-Breast fat transfer, also known as lipofilling has become a growing popular procedure over the years in the UK.
+Breast fat transfer, also known as lipofilling, has become a procedure that’s grown in popularity in the UK over the years.
 Removing the fat from unwanted areas to transfer to your breasts can create an unmistakable boost in appearance.
 To simply put, this procedure transforms a woman’s breasts from contouring and symmetry to shape and volume enhancement.

 If you are looking to restore volume or shape that has been lost over the years due to weight loss, ageing, pregnancy or breastfeeding but still want to keep the natural look, breast fat transfer should be considered when discussing this with your surgeon.
 With it being an implant-free procedure, it can leave your breasts feeling and looking more natural.

-The purpose of breast fat transfer is to remove the fat from unwanted areas.
+The purpose of this procedure is to remove the fat from unwanted areas.
 For many women, fat can be removed from an area of the body in which they seek less confidence.
-These personally troublesome areas have included the stomach, hips and thighs.
-We often find some areas of our body that can be very reluctant to reduce in fat.
-In this case, the breast fat transfer procedure could offer other benefits, such as slimming an area of your body whilst enhancing the volume of your breasts.
+These personally troublesome areas can include the stomach, hips and thighs.
+We often find some areas of our body that can be very reluctant to reduce fat.
+In this case, the procedure could offer other benefits, such as slimming an area of your body whilst enhancing the volume of your breasts.

 Whether you are self-conscious about the shape, balance or position of your breasts.
 This procedure is a better option for women who want a subtle alteration without having implants.
-A particular difference can be for women who want to achieve a symmetrical procedure to their breasts.
+It can make a particular difference for women who want to achieve a symmetry to their breasts.